 But the process of convincing site owners to link to your content is a lot harder than it seems.

-The Skyscraper Technique isn’t a magic formula; sometimes links will come flooding, but oftentimes the strategy ends up a flop.
+The Skyscraper Technique isn’t a magic formula; sometimes links will come flooding, but oftentimes the strategy ends up being ineffective.

 If you hear nothing but crickets after sending hundreds of outreach emails, you’re not alone.